Tim Janis

 Tim Janis is an American composer with 10 Billboard charting CDs, over one million albums sold, five television specials, and a constant touring presence.

 Career

 On 30 November 2012, Janis produced "The American Christmas Carol" concert for Kate Winslet’s Golden Hat Foundation supported by Sarah McLachlan, Loreena McKennitt, Andrea Corr, Hayley Westenra, Sleepy Man Banjo Boys, an orchestra, and a choir in Carnegie Hall.
 He produced similar concerts for 2013 and 2014.
-In 2018, he directed the musical movie Buttons, whose proceeds benefit The Golden Hat Foundation.
+In 2018, he directed the musical movie Buttons: A Christmas Tale, whose proceeds benefit The Golden Hat Foundation.